The Inward Investment and International Taxation Review: Belgium

 Belgium does not levy a net wealth tax.

 Transfer tax is levied on the transfer of ownership of immovable property located in Belgium.
-The tax is levied at a rate of 10 per cent or 12.5 per cent, depending on the location of the property.
+The tax is levied at a rate of 3 per cent or 12.5 per cent, depending on the nature and use of the property.
 The transfer of new immovable property is subject to VAT and not to transfer tax.
 The sale of shares of a company owning Belgian real estate is in principle not subject to transfer tax.

 Transfers of public securities for consideration that are concluded or executed through a professional intermediary, whether or not established in Belgium, are subject to Belgian stock exchange tax.
 The standard rate per party amounts to 0.35 per cent, which is levied on the purchase price (brokers' fees excluded) if due by the transferee and on the sales price (brokers' fees included) if due by the transferor.
 The standard rate applies to all types of securities that do not qualify as, among others, bonds or shares held in real estate companies (0.12 per cent) or a buy-back of capitalisation shares in investment companies (1.32 per cent).
 The total amount of the securities tax, per party and per transaction, is, however, capped at €1,600.